-Leadership Award units

-- Leadership: An Introduction Candidates will gather

-information about leadership

-principles, styles, skills and

-qualities used both in the past

-and at present.
-Examples may

-be drawn from well known

-historical events, current

-political or other high profile

-individuals in the media or

-from your local community

-- Leadership in Practice Candidates will be given the

-opportunity to lead the

-planning for an activity.
-This

-activity may be a stand alone

-activity or it may be part of a

-bigger project.

-Personal Development Award units

-- Self Awareness candidates will aim to build confidence and self-esteem through selfevaluation of their own qualities, feelings, achievements and areas of development, whilst undertaking a group project.

-- Self in Community candidates will aim to

-improve their self-reliance and

-confidence.
-They will develop

-their interpersonal skills as they

-work with others to participate

-in a group project in the

-context of one or more

-communities.

-- Self and Work candidates will aim to improve their selfreliance and confidence by participating in setting targets for the development of task management skills while carrying out a vocational project.

-- Practical Abilities candidates will aim to improve their selfreliance and confidence by demonstrating their practical abilities while participating in one or more projects.
+Leadership Award units Personal Development Award units Leadership: An Introduction - Candidates will gather information about leadership principles, styles, skills and qualities used both in the past and at present.
+Examples may be drawn from well known historical events, current political or other high profile individuals in the media or from your local community Leadership in Practice - Candidates will be given the opportunity to lead the planning for an activity.
+This activity may be a stand alone activity or it may be part of a bigger project.
+Self Awareness - candidates will aim to build confidence and self-esteem through self- evaluation of their own qualities, feelings, achievements and areas of development, whilst undertaking a group project.
+Self in Community - candidates will aim to improve their self-reliance and confidence.
+They will develop their interpersonal skills as they work with others to participate in a group project in the context of one or more communities.
+Self and Work - candidates will aim to improve their self- reliance and confidence by participating in setting targets for the development of task management skills while carrying out a vocational project.
+Practical Abilities - candidates will aim to improve their self- reliance and confidence by demonstrating their practical abilities while participating in one or more projects.